Yousef-Matar/matarito-vue/docs/components/MButton/snippets/accessibility.md

 ### Screen Reader

-Text to describe the button is defined with the `aria-label` prop, if not present `label` prop is used as the value.
-If the button is icon only or custom templating is used, it is recommended to use `aria-label` so that screen readers would be able to read the element properly.
+Text to describe `MButton` is defined with the `aria-label` prop, if not present `label` prop is used as the value.
+If the `MButton` is icon only or custom templating is used, it is recommended to use `aria-label` so that screen readers would be able to read the element properly.

 ```vue
 <template>